sudo-simon/FAT/README.md

 It opens the file passed as argument in the Kilo text editor: does so by forking into a subprocess that reads the needed file from it's copy of DISK, and then saves every subsequent edit on his temporary buffer.

-When teh user quits Kilo, the new file size and its new content get written on a pipe that was originalli passed as an argument to the _KILO_start() function.
+When the user quits Kilo, the new file size and its new content get written on a pipe that was originally passed as an argument to the _KILO_start() function.

 ```c
 int _edit(void *arg){